AANA Board Approves Statement on Titles and Descriptors for CRNAs

 The role of dexmedetomidine in removing

 intensive care patients from mechanical ventilation was a topic of debate at the 2018 annual congress of the Society of Critical Care Medicine.
-The agent's primary benefits include anxiolysis, morphine-sparing properties,
+The agent's primary benefits include anxiolysis, morphine-sparing

-around removal from mechanical ventilation should be based on the patient's individual circumstances.
+that care decisions around removal from mechanical ventilation should be based on the patient's individual circumstances.